 Just as important as keeping your music library up to date, is keeping it organized.
 If you have a lot of old music that you’ll probably never play again, why keep it and let it take up a lot of space on your hard drive?
 Here are two options:

 - If you really love those songs, back them up to an external hard drive or cloud storage service.

 - If you’re not going to use them anymore, you should delete them.

 Maintaining a refined music library will improve your DJ sets.
 You don’t want to play the same 20 songs over and over again, but also you don’t want to have thousands of songs to scroll through.

-Now you should be ready to set up your DJ library or at least to get some order to all that music you have on your computer.
+Now you should be ready to set up your DJ library, or at least give some order to all that music you have on your computer.

 Signup now in Wavezoo